 One of the most widely used but not very well understood mutual fund concepts is the fund NAV or Net Asset Value.
 Several conflicting concepts have been propagated in the investor community regarding its importance in fund selection and sadly, many investors base their crucial investment decisions on it.
-Confused?
-Read on to know what the real deal about NAV is and what it means for you as an investor.

 What is NAV?
-How is it calculated?
+How is the NAV of a mutual fund calculated?

-The best way to understand NAV is to start at the beginning.
 When a Mutual Fund scheme is launched via an NFO (New Fund Offer) the NAV is customarily fixed at Rs 10.
 Then the Mutual Fund goes around asking people to invest in the new scheme (because it’s going to be such a great fund!).
 Let’s say it garners about Rs 10 Cr during the NFO for the fund.
 So it will create 1 Cr units @ Rs 10 each and allot them to investors who participated in the NFO in proportion to their investments i.e. if you invested Rs 5000 you would get 500 units (at an NAV of Rs 10).

 Note that as of now the fund may not even have a portfolio and all the money may just be parked in a current account or in bank deposits.